Summer at Camp Orkila

 In addition to the typical 1 day off per week, all staff will also have access to rapidly accruing Paid Time Off.
 PTO can be used as a sick day, or an additional day off in the week like a vacation or holiday.
 PTO must be requested and approved.
 We do everything we can to approve PTO requests but are not always able to.

-Getting to Camp Orkila
+Getting to camp orkila

-We are located on Orcas Island, part of the San Juan Islands in northwest Washington state.
+Camp Orkila is located on Orcas Island, part of the San Juan Islands in northwest Washington state.
 Staff are responsible for their own transportation to Orcas Island, unless coming on the J-1 international program.
 The staff Slack channel is an additional resource for you to connect with one another on carpooling/coordinating travel plans.

 Most positions start at 9am on the contracted start date.
 We recommend that you arrive the day prior.
 Accommodations will be available the night before training begins.

-If you are arriving by plane, you are most likely flying into Seattle Tacoma International Airport (SEA), which is about a 20 minute drive from Seattle.
+• If you are arriving by plane, you are most likely flying into Seattle Tacoma International Airport (SEA), which is about a 20 minute drive from Seattle.

 • From the airport, you can take a shuttle to Anacortes (see below for more information).